 - Determine whether reasonable adjustments can be made to help them in their role.

 Employers should always seek advice on managing pre-employment assessments if they have any doubts regarding the legalities of a situation.
-Further guidance on pre-employment assessments and checks can be found here.
+Further guidance on pre-employment assessments.

 Fitness for work assessments

 Fitness for work assessments/examinations are also known as fit for role health checks.
 These are similar to pre-employment assessments.
 However, the difference is that employees are assessed periodically throughout their working life.
 Some fitness for work assessments are even a legal requirement for particular roles, e.g. commercial pilots, train drivers and heavy goods vehicle drivers.